 To bring you up to speed, this roller coaster was announced three years ago, is a clone of Shanghai Disneyland’s TRON Lightcycle Power Run, and will be located between Tomorrowland Speedway and Storybook Circus in Fantasyland.
-Like Space Mountain, it’s outside railway tracks that circle Magic Kingdom and, consequently, Walt Disney World Railroad is closed for modifications until TRON Lightcycle Run is finished.
+Like Space Mountain, it’s outside railway tracks that circle Magic Kingdom and, consequently, Walt Disney World Railroad is closed until TRON Lightcycle Run is finished.

 At the last two D23 Expos, Walt Disney Imagineering has shared new information and concept art about the TRON Lightcycle Run attraction.
 Walt Disney World has teased additional details since, and other info–including an opening timeframe–has been rumored.
 We’ve done Shanghai Disneyland’s version of the ride several times, so a lot of the info that follows is also based on our firsthand experiences riding TRON Lightcycle Run…